androidengel/stock_tracker/README.md

 ```

 The url variable will need to be modified to the path of your Microsoft Access database.
 The application enters a default user with the username and password of "admin01."

+##### To view what the application does without cloning the project, please see the ApplicationScreenshots document.